Every June, Elmhurst comes together to celebrate PRIDE with family and friends.

 Compilation created by Phoenix Bierbrauer, @jedi_jaina_solo

-Don't forget to visit these amazing businesses that displayed festive Pride artwork created by local artists over the past few years.
+Thank you to these amazing businesses that displayed festive Pride artwork created by local artists over the past few years.
 Can't wait to see what's in store for 2024!

 Brewpoint Craft, 617 N. York St.